cartesi/docs/cartesi-rollups/development/send-requests.md

 - Step 3: After the computation, the state is updated, and the results are sent back to the rollup server.

-You can send inputs to your application with [Cast](https://book.getfoundry.sh/cast/), Sunodo, or a custom web interface.
+You can send inputs to your application with [Cast](https://book.getfoundry.sh/cast/), Cartesi CLI, or a custom web interface.

 #### 1. Send inputs with Cast